Barathkumar-03/smart-factory-digital-twin/README.md

 - Uses a **Random Forest Classifier** for real-time fault prediction
 - Displays live machine status on a **Streamlit dashboard**
 - Shows trends with real-time updating charts
-- Can optionally log faults to cloud databases like Firebase

 ---